Fall & Winter Fun in Salem, Massachusetts

 Walking & Tours

 To learn more about Salem’s history, take to the streets on a walking tour.
 Year-round walking tours like Hocus Pocus Tours and Salem Night Tour offer historical tours with information on the Salem Witch Trials, maritime history, Revolutionary history, and more, while Salem Food Tours offers A.M.
 Coffee Walks and tours focusing on Salem’s foodie scene and spice trade history.
-The Salem Trolley also runs from 10:00 am to 5:00 pm Friday – Sunday during Thanksgiving weekend.
-Additional tours are offered on select dates in the winter months, so be sure to check our tour grid while planning your visit.
+The Salem Trolley also runs from 10:00 am to 5:00 pm on weekends in November and the Friday after Thanksgiving.
+Additional tours are offered on select dates in the winter months, so be sure to check the complete list of walking tours while planning your visit.

 Salem’s restaurants are open year-round, with many offering seasonal entrees perfect for a winter outing like warm soups, comfort food, hot teas and chocolate, and more.
 Check websites or contact restaurants in advance to confirm winter or holiday hours before your visit.

-Get some holiday shopping done at some of Salem’s local small businesses during Small Business Saturday, or shop the Salem Winter Market for your favorite winter-season farmers’ market finds.
-Salem Main Streets organizes Festive Fridays, which encourages shops to stay open late each Friday in December to help with your last-minute holiday shopping, and holiday pop-up shops can be found throughout the season at Ocean Chic Boutique and Waterbar, Jolie Tea Company, J.Mode and Curtsy, and you can also visit the Peabody Essex Museum’s gift shop during regular museum hours and Mondays in November and December.
+Get some holiday shopping done at some of Salem’s local small businesses during Small Business Saturday, or shop the Salem Winter Market for your favorite winter-season farmers’ market finds on November 17 and December 15, 2018.
+Salem Main Streets organizes Festive Fridays, which encourages shops to stay open late each Friday in December to help with your last-minute holiday shopping, and holiday pop-up shops can be found throughout the season at Ocean Chic Boutique and Waterbar, Jolie Tea Company, J.Mode and Curtsy, and you can also visit the Peabody Essex Museum’s gift shop during regular museum hours and on Mondays in November and December.